shakahl/go-schemaless/README.md

 DATABASE SUPPORT

+For learning or other:
-SQLite (for learning - file and memory-backed storages), rqlite (Distributed SQLite), MySQL, and Postgres.
+	* SQLite (for learning - file and memory-backed storages)
+	* rqlite (Distributed SQLite) - experimental, broken

+For learning and possibly serious usage:
+	* MySQL
+	* Postgres

 ADDING SUPPORT FOR ADDITIONAL DATABASES / STORAGES